Riyad Mahrez

-Riyad Karim Mahrez (born 21 February 1991) is a professional footballer who plays as a right winger for Al-Ahli and captains the Algeria national team.
+Riyad Karim Mahrez (born 21 February 1991) is a professional footballer who plays as a right winger.
+Born in France, he represented the Algeria national team.
 He is regarded as one of the best African players of all time.

 Mahrez began his career as a youth player for French club AAS Sarcelles.
 He turned professional in 2009 with Quimper, where he played for only one season before moving to Le Havre, spending a total of three years with them, initially playing for their reserve team and then becoming a first-team regular.
 In January 2014, Mahrez signed for English side Leicester City, helping them win the Championship and promotion to the Premier League at the end of his first season.
 In the 2015–16 season, he was the Algerian Footballer of the Year, the PFA Players' Player of the Year, and was a member of the Premier League PFA Team of the Year as he helped Leicester City win the Premier League.
 Mahrez signed for Manchester City in 2018, winning the Premier League, FA Cup and EFL Cup in his first season.
-He went on to win a further four league titles, one FA Cup, two EFL Cups and a UEFA Champions League in 2022–23 as part of a continental treble whilst at City.
+He went on to win a further three league titles, one FA Cup, two EFL Cups and a UEFA Champions League in 2022–23 as part of a continental treble whilst at City.
+In July 2023, he joined Saudi side Al-Ahli, winning two AFC Champions League Elite titles and the Saudi Super Cup.

-Born in France, Mahrez made his international debut for Algeria in 2014, representing the nation at the 2014 FIFA World Cup as well as the Africa Cup of Nations in 2015, 2017, 2019, 2021 and 2023, winning the 2019 tournament.
+Mahrez made his international debut for Algeria in 2014, representing the nation at the FIFA World Cup in 2014 and 2026 as well as the Africa Cup of Nations in 2015, 2017, 2019, 2021, 2023 and 2025, winning the 2019 tournament.
 In 2016, he was named CAF's African Footballer of the Year.

 Early life

-Mahrez was born in Sarcelles, to an Algerian father and a mother of Algerian and Moroccan descent.
+Mahrez was born in Clichy, a commune in the northwestern suburbs of Paris, to an Algerian father and a Moroccan mother of Algerian and Moroccan descent.
 His father Ahmed was from Beni Snous, Tlemcen Province.
 Growing up, Mahrez would regularly spend his holidays in Algeria.
 His childhood friends included fellow footballers, such as Wissam Ben Yedder.

 Mahrez's father had played football in Algeria.
 When Mahrez was fifteen, his father died of a heart attack.
 He reflected that "I don't know if I started to be more serious but after the death of my dad things started to go for me.
 Maybe in my head, I wanted it more".